morganhaywood/jekyll-now/staging/2018-06-25-meaningful-project-learnings.md

 * Pay attention to which agents are doing what, and which permissions they need.
 * Have a clear structure to your scripts, templates, etc. both internally and in how they're stored.
 * Consider carefully where to put waits (i.e. which steps can run in parallel and which can't).
 * Make sure your application has basic logging (even if it's just a welcome message) and can describe itself (even if it just logs a build number).
 This helps a lot with debugging if you don't know whether things are deploying correctly, or where your pipeline is breaking.
+* Docker is your friend, but choose the lightest-weight (base) image you can (`from scratch` if possible).

 ---